 Compliment and Connection Circle

-Make time each week for a compliment and connection circle.
-Choose one student to focus on.
-Each student in the class takes a turn offering a compliment, or a connection, to the special student.
-Start by modeling for your students.
-For example, “I want to compliment Javon on the haiku poem he wrote this week.
-It made me feel happy!
-Javon and I also both like the Sixers basketball team!”
+Set aside time each week for a compliment and connection circle.
+Focus on one student, and let classmates take turns giving compliments or finding connections.
+Model it by saying, “I want to compliment Javon on his haiku—it made me happy!
+We also both like the Sixers basketball team!”
 For more ideas about relationship building activities and sharing circles, check out this blog post!

 Rock Out!

-Music brings people together.
-Find out your students’ favorite songs, and play them during classroom breaks.
-Or have each student write down a favorite song, and put it into a class playlist!
-Allow students the chance to play class DJ so they can share their favorite music with the class – and have a dance party!
-This simple change can bring joy, positivity, and connection into the elementary classroom.
+Music brings people together!
+Discover your students' favorite songs and play them during breaks, or create a class playlist from their choices.
+Let students be the DJ and share their favorite music—this can lead to a fun dance party!
+This simple change can bring joy and connection to the classroom.

 0 Comments